Unreleased Prince projects: The Rebels

 No further sessions under the name "The Rebels" are known to have taken place.

 The Second Coming

-The Second Coming was planned to be a documentary film and live album from Prince's Controversy Tour directed by Chuck Statler, that was shot on the 7 March 1982 concert at Bloomington, Minnesota.
-The tour was professionally filmed, with a storyline between songs, but the project was abandoned, likely due to Prince's schedule producing The Time and Vanity 6.
+The Second Coming was planned to be a documentary film and live album from Prince's Controversy Tour directed by Chuck Statler, that was shot during the 7 March 1982 concert at Bloomington, Minnesota.
+The tour was professionally filmed, with a storyline between songs, but the project was abandoned, likely due to Prince's schedule producing the Time and Vanity 6.
 The title comes from a prerecorded a cappella intro to the tour, immediately preceding the song "Uptown".